-This is achieved by pressing a hotkey for the boot menu instead of entering the BIOS itself.
+This is achieved by pressing a hotkey for the boot menu instead of entering the BIOS.

-If your motherboard doesn’t support this functionality, you must enter the BIOS and change the boot priority, as explained above.
+As explained above, if your motherboard doesn’t support this functionality, you must enter the BIOS and change the boot priority.

 Booting from the USB drive